Kimigayo: Empire of Japan (1868–1945)

-Kōzō Yoshimoto (吉本光蔵, 1863–1907) [ja] composed the Kimigayo March (君が代行進曲) [ja] based on the anthem and another composition called Defense of the Japanese Empire (皇国の守り) by Isawa Shūji.
+Kōzō Yoshimoto (吉本光蔵, 1863–1907) composed the Kimigayo March (君が代行進曲) based on the anthem and another composition called "Defense of the Japanese Empire" (皇国の守り) by Isawa Shūji.
 The march is still performed by the Japan Maritime Self-Defense Force band.

 At the turn of the 20th century, "Kimigayo" was beginning to be closely associated with the idea of honouring the Emperor.
 It was also associated as a part of Japanese education.
 However, opinions expressed in an Osaka paper in 1904 calls "Kimigayo" a song for the imperial family and not the state as a whole.
-Uchimura Kanzo, a Christian leader in Japan, stated at the turn of the 20th century that "Kimigayo" is not the anthem of Japan by saying the song's purpose is to praise the emperor.
+Uchimura Kanzō, a Christian leader in Japan, stated at the turn of the 20th century that "Kimigayo" is not the anthem of Japan by saying the song's purpose is to praise the emperor.
 According to Kanzo, a national anthem should express the feelings of the people, and not of the divine emperor.
 The Japanese were not familiar with "Kimigayo" as the anthem until there was a surge of celebrations after victories in the First Sino-Japanese and Russo-Japanese Wars.
 Previously, papers were critical of fellow Japanese who could not sing "Kimigayo" properly at ceremonies overseas.

 During World War II, the Japanese Empire ordered that schoolchildren, both from its homeland and its colonies, were to sing the "Kimigayo" anthem and salute Emperor Hirohito every morning.